caoakleyii/cloud-jumper/README.md

 # Cloud Jumper
-A basic hashing API written with Golang.
+A basic Go API using only standard libraries to provide hasing functionalities.

 ## Build & Run
 `go build`